Published on December 13, 2017

 - Home to the number one place in the UK to launch a startup, ahead of London, which ranked 2nd comparing availability, cost and quality of support for aspiring entrepreneurs (UCL School of Management 2016).

-- The Sunday Times selected Bristol as the Best Place to live in their 2017 report and has gained that title in 3 out of the last 4 years).
+- The Sunday Times selected Bristol as the Best Place to live in their 2017 report (Bristol has gained that title in 3 out of the last 4 years).
 In 2018 the Harbourside was named as one of the best urban places to live.

 The West of England is home to some impressive institutions, projects and initiatives including:

 - Bristol Robotics Laboratory – is the most comprehensive academic centre for multi-disciplinary robotics research in the UK.
 It is a collaborative partnership between the University of the West of England (UWE Bristol) and the University of Bristol, and home to a vibrant community of over 200 academics, researchers and industry practitioners.

 - Bristol Games Hub – the world’s largest independent games hub.
 A non-profit organisation that provides working space in Bristol where game developers and academics come together under one roof to create and study games.

 - Within the UK, the South West region has the most capable aerospace sector and one of the most diverse advanced manufacturing sectors in the country.
 The extensive network of highly-skilled people and innovative suppliers mean the UK South West is the obvious choice for industry giants such as Airbus, Leonardo, Boeing and Rolls Royce – to name just a few.
 We can boast that the 15 world-leading aerospace companies all have bases in the UK South West.